 We had an amazing International Deaf Dogs Rock Day on Saturday September 21, 2019 to officially kick off Deaf Dog Awareness Week this week September 22-28, 2019.
 Thanks to all of you who shared your beautiful photos from all over the world.
 We appreciate your love and support!

-Everyday at Deaf Dogs Rock is Deaf Dog Awareness Day but next week from September 20 through September 26, 2015 is Deaf Dogs Awareness Week.
+Every day here at Deaf Dogs Rock is Deaf Dog Awareness Day but this week September 22-28th is Deaf Dog Awareness Week.